Search Results for: lawsuits

 Tyler Vail, QC Kinetix

 QC Kinetix is a relatively new regenerative clinic brand in the U.S. selling unproven cell therapies.
-I see several specific red flags including a class action lawsuit.
-They report having 150+ locations, making it potentially the largest chain of unproven clinics in the U.S. Collectively, these clinics could be seeing tens of thousands of customers.
+I see several specific red flags including a proposed class action lawsuit.
+The company reports having 150+ locations, making it potentially the largest chain of unproven clinics in the U.S. Collectively, these clinics could be seeing tens of thousands

 QC Kinetix review: concerns on huge regenerative clinic chain Read More »